JimmyKakanis/upstander-v4/prompt_plan.md

-**Memo for Next Session:** You are ready to deploy the application.
-Before proceeding, open your terminal in the project root directory (`C:\Projects\upstander - v4`) and run the following commands to push your code to GitHub.
-After that, we will connect the repository to Vercel for deployment.

 Prompt Plan for AI-Assisted Coding
 This document provides a step-by-step plan of prompts to use with an AI coding assistant (like Gemini in Cursor) to build the Anonymous Bullying Reporting App.